AhzamRasul/SimpleCarController/README.md

 9. Create an empty GameObject named "Wheel Collider" and add Wheel Colliders to each of the car's wheels.
 Place the Wheel Collider GameObject in the correct position relative to the wheels.
 10. Create two new scripts: "CarController" (to be added to the car) and "CameraFollow" (to be added to the camera).
 11. Attach the "CarController" script to the car GameObject and the "CameraFollow" script to the camera.
-12. Customize the car's behavior and camera settings in the corresponding scripts, if desired.
+12. Customize the car's behaviour and camera settings in the corresponding scripts, if desired.

 ## Usage

 The Simple Car Controller provides basic car movement and control for your Unity game.
 Use the arrow keys or WASD keys to steer the car and accelerate or decelerate.
+Use a spacebar for  hard braking.
 The camera will follow the car's movement, providing a dynamic perspective.

 Feel free to modify the provided scripts and experiment with different settings to suit your specific project requirements.
 The car controller is a starting point that can be expanded upon to create more complex and realistic driving experiences.